Arbitration and Mediation

 Mediation may take many different forms, and mediators often follow their own unique paths to understand a dispute and effectuate a settlement between the parties.

-Hunton Andrews Kurth represents clients in a wide range of mediation proceedings.
+Hunton represents clients in a wide range of mediation proceedings.
 Often, our lawyers reach a favorable result that might not be possible through trial alone.

 Arbitration Representative Experience